Aboriginal Elders Honorary research appointment is a historic moment for Telethon Kids Institute

 Executive Director Jonathan Carapetis said he was honoured to be able to work with the Elders in creating a bridge between the Institute's research and the lives of Aboriginal children and families.

-"All nine Elders share a passion for working together with our researchers to see improvements in health and wellbeing of children and families, and a vision for delivering the best outcomes for the community," Jonathan said.
+"All of the Elders share a passion for working together with our researchers to see improvements in health and wellbeing of children and families, and a vision for delivering the best outcomes for the community," Jonathan said.

 "This is an historic moment for the Telethon Kids Institute.
 By bestowing this title, we are recognising these Elder Co-Researchers as formal members of the Telethon Kids' academic family."